IgniteUI/igniteui-xplat-docs/doc/en/components/grids/combo/features.md

 ### Disable ComboBox

-You can disable a combobox using the `disabled` property:
+You can disable a combobox using the `Disabled` property:

 ```html
 <igc-combo disabled></igc-combo>